Samaritan volunteers make a difference in the lives of our callers every day – just by picking up the phone.

 I’m not sure I’d be comfortable volunteering on the crisis lines, but I’d really like to help.
 What can I do?

 If you’re interested in working with people in need but would prefer not to volunteer on the crisis lines, we have a few ways to help.
 Our Senior Outreach volunteers call their assigned senior once a week over the phone to listen and provide support.
 (For training, you’ll follow the same steps to volunteer with us as the crisis line volunteers do.)
-And our Safe Place facilitators work with survivors of suicide loss twice a month at support groups in Hyannis or Falmouth.
+A Caring Connection volunteers provide engagement and follow up to individuals after discharge from a medical/behavioral facility following a suicide attempt or suicide crisis.
+(For training, you’ll follow the same steps to volunteer with us as the crisis line volunteers do.)
+Our Safe Place facilitators work with survivors of suicide loss twice a month at support groups in various locations throughout the Cape and Islands.
 (Safe Place facilitators also complete the crisis line volunteer training, but will then complete an additional training regarding group facilitation.)

 If you’d like to help out in a completely different way, we are always looking for volunteers to assist us throughout the year.
 Whether it’s helping to plan our annual golf or bocce tournaments, stuffing envelopes for our bi-annual appeals, or helping to connect us to groups who would like to learn more about suicide prevention, we’d love to hear from you!